Genetic Alliance UK in Wales:

 Welcome to the Welsh Genetic Alliance UK Homepage!

-Devolution in the United Kingdom means that healthcare services and policies for Wales are the responsibility of the Welsh Assembly Government.
+Devolution in the United Kingdom means that healthcare services and policies for Wales are the responsibility of the Welsh Government.

 Genetic Alliance UK in Wales has three key areas of work, they are described below.
 Implicit to these areas are involving individuals and families affected with genetic conditions on the various projects and informing them of any relevant developments.
 Click on the links to take you to the web pages relevant to the subjects for more information.

 Policy and health service development.
 Genetic Alliance UK is involved in several different campaigns to introduce and improve health services in Wales for various genetic conditions.

 Our current focus in Wales includes working with stakeholders to represent Welsh interests in campaigning with Rare Disease UK (RDUK) for a UK strategy to ensure that patients and families living with rare diseases have equitable access to effective services.
 Rare Disease UK’s report ‘Improving Lives, Optimising Resources: A Vision for the UK Rare Disease Strategy’ outlines the current situation for people living with, or working in the field of, rare diseases in the UK and the actions that are needed to improve on this.